cactuspie23/slot-machine/README.md

 ## Screenshot coming soon!

 Classic slot machine with a horrific twist.
-Click to place your bet and spin to test your luck... if you dare!
+Place your bet and spin to test your luck... if you dare!
 Try to match all three money bags to win the jackpot.
 When you run out of credits, you lose!

+## Play the game <a href="https://slotsofterror.netlify.app/">here</a>

 ## Languages Used